An easy recipe for homemade ketchup: way easier than you might think, healthy and of course delicious.

 The most familiar American sauce is actually an ancient eastern one.
 The word comes from the Malaysian “kecap” meaning a fermented sauce with oily fish and anchovies, served with different dishes.

-In the early seventeenth century ketchup sauce appears in Europe where it undergoes many changes; in 1872 the American Henry Heinz perfects the recipe creating the final version with tomato, onions, spices and vinegar.
+In the early seventeenth century ketchup sauce appears in Europe where it undergoes many changes.
+In 1872 the American entrepreneur Henry Heinz perfects the recipe creating the final version with tomato, onions, spices and vinegar.

 There are a zillion recipes on the web but the secret to get a perfect sauce is to cook it slowly and patiently using simple and quality ingredients.
 The fresh and unsophisticated taste of this sauce is so much better than the salty and spiced aroma we are addicted to that it will be easy to switch to the homemade one.